jakerudolph/matlab_standards/matlab_standards.md

 **Description:** In general, code **SHOULD** check for error status on all EPICS gets and puts and implement appropriate error handling as described in the HLA Programmer's Guide [labca exceptions and error handling](https://www.slac.stanford.edu/grp/ad/docs/model/matlab/programmers_guide.html#labca) section.

 **Rationale:** EPICS interaction can produce a variety of errors that need to be handled properly.

-## Ignoring or Silencing Exceptions

-**Description:** Code **SHOULD NOT** catch and ignore (or pass, or silence) errors; the user should always be informed of an error.

-**Rationale:** Passing or ignoring exceptions makes it harder for a developer to maintain/debug code or for the user to understand when something is going wrong.
+Furthermore, when operating on devices in the field, it is critically important that the status/outcome of the operation is definitively known and clearly communicated to the end user.